-After two long months, monsoon season in Arizona is almost at an end.
+After two long months, the monsoon season in Arizona is almost at an end.
 While this extremely wet time of year has its advantages, the prolonged, often intense rains can have serious effects on your home, including air conditioning units.
 Although a/c units are specifically designed to withstand the stresses of life outdoors, monsoon season is a different beast from the typical Arizona weather, and once the season is over it’s likely that your unit needs a little dedicated attention to restore normal function.
 Fortunately, with a little patience and some help from a/c experts, it’s not as hard as you might think to bring your a/c unit back up to speed after an intense season.

 Keep reading to learn about what’s next for your a/c unit after the long AZ monsoon season and how you can get maintenance help.